kyookuhmbuh/kyookuhmbuh.github.io/_posts/2024-06-26-yet-another-ugly-way-to-implement-cpos.md

 - Tag: A tag that specifies which customization is used;
 - T: A target type for which the customization is intended;

-Now let's create a tag for a ***trait***.
+Now let's create a tag for a trait.
 To complicate the task, let's move it into a separate namespace:

 ```cpp
 namespace domain {